ashud06/Plugboard_Proxy/README.md

 <prompt>$ sudo go run plugboard_proxy.go [-l listenport] -p pwdfile destination port

--l listenport	plugboard_proxy operates in reverse-proxy mode.
-Listens for inbound connections on <listenport>
-	and relays them to <destination>:<port>
+-l Reverse-proxy mode: listen for inbound connections on listenport and relay them to destination:port

--p pwdfile	Uses the passphrase in the first line of <pwdfile>
+-p Use the ASCII text passphrase contained in pwdfile

-destination	reverse-proxy mode: hostname / IP address of the service to relay traffic to
-	client mode: hostname / IP address of the plugboard_proxy-server
+destination reverse-proxy mode: hostname / IP address of the service to relay traffic to client mode: hostname / IP address of the plugboard_proxy-server

 port reverse-proxy mode: port of the service to relay traffic to client mode: port of the plugboard_proxy-server

 EXAMPLES:
 => Reverse-Proxy Mode: